Use pivoting and grouping sets

 [Red], [Blue], [Black], [Silver], [Yellow],

-[Grey], [Multi], [Uncolored]
+[Grey], [Multi], [Uncolored])

-) AS pvt
+) AS ColorCountsByCategory

-ORDER BY Name;
+ORDER BY Category;

 Challenge 2

-SELECT CompanyName, SalesPerson, SUM(TotalDue) AS TotalSales
+SELECT Product, SalesPerson, SUM(TotalDue) AS TotalSales

-FROM SalesLT.vCustomerSales
+FROM SalesLT.v_ProductSales

-GROUP BY CUBE (CompanyName, SalesPerson);
+GROUP BY ROLLUP (Product, SalesPerson);